-We carry out adaptations for people across all sectors of the housing market including the grants scheme for the private sector so that they can live comfortably in their own homes.
+We carry out adaptations for people across all sectors of the housing market.
+This includes the grants scheme for the private sector so that people can live comfortably in their own homes.

-Additionally we also approved 1,070 Disability Facilities Grants to help private sector householders live independently in their homes
+- We also approved 1,098 Disability Facilities Grants to help private sector householders live independently in their homes.

 Inter-Departmental Review of Adaptations